-William Bent, now the agent on the upper Arkansas River, reported as early as December alluring destination (and one much closer than California).
-The space promised land, country waiting to be made into prospering farms and pastures to feed a growing America.
+William Bent, now the agent on the upper Arkansas River, reported as early as December

+The discovery of gold in Colorado not only made the Rockies an alluring destination (and one much closer than California).
+The space leading to them-the Kansas, Nebraska, and Colorado plains now was heralded as its own promised land, country waiting to be made into prospering farms and pastures to feed a growing America.